avatar

 News

 [Nov.
-2025] RadialVCReg by Yilun Kuang et al., an alternative way of learning maximally informative SSL representations (follow up work to E2MC) will appear at NeurIPS 2025 UniReps and NeurReps workshops.
-I will be attending in person.
+2025] RadialVCReg, an alternative way of learning maximally informative SSL representations (follow up work to E2MC), will appear in NeurIPS 2025 UniReps and NeurReps workshops.

 [Oct.
 2025] I was recognized as an outstanding reviewer at ICCV 2025 (Top 2.6% of 12,171 reviewers).